 “A country… of warfare and crucifixion.”
-What is so startling about Mother Seton’s words of 1817 is that they are still true, relevant and timely in 2021.
+What is so startling about Mother Seton’s words of 1817 is that they are still true, relevant and timely today.
 As we enter into Good Friday, and look toward Easter Sunday, we know that we are currently a nation in deep conflict – the haves have never had more, and the have-nots seem increasingly forgotten.
 Politically and socially, we are divided and seemingly incapable of reaching out in good faith to address common concerns, or to resolve injustices with wisdom made perfect through love.

 And yet, amid this “warfare and crucifixion” how was Mother Seton able to build so many good things?

 Possibly it was her familiarity with the Cross that helped the saint overcome trials and persevere in an energetic country full of challenges.
 She knew personal sufferings – early widowhood and the loss of beloved children.
 She experienced tests to her faith, and to her own vows, which were heavy, and she carried them with a kind of Paschal instinct, certain that “the one who governs us all will bring light out of darkness.”
 (Collected Writings, June 24, 1811).